ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 ## SELECT modifiers {#select-modifiers}

-You can modify the results returned from a `SELECT` query, as follows.
+You can use the following modifiers in `SELECT` queries.

 ### APPLY {#apply-modifier}